lubchynsky/karate-test-framework/README.md

 # karate-test-framework

-This framework run api tests on api located https://github.com/lubchynsky/spring-be-api Before those tests are executed, app should be up and running
+This framework runs api tests on be spring based api located at 'https://github.com/lubchynsky/spring-be-api'

+This app should be up and running before tests execution